david-drew/OpenVINO-Samples/UX_Samples_Guide.md

 In this section, you will convert an FP32 model suitable for running on a CPU.

+**Prepare the Software Environment**

-Note: Remember to setup the environment variables when logging in, changing users, or launching a new terminal.
+1. Setup the environment variables when logging in, changing users, or launching a new terminal.
-    `source /opt/intel/openvino/bin/setupvars.sh`
+    `source /opt1intel/openvino/bin/setupvars.sh`

-1. Make a destination directory for the FP32 SqueezeNet Model:
+2. Make a destination directory for the FP32 SqueezeNet Model:

     `mkdir ~/squeezenet1.1_FP32`

     `cd ~/squeezenet1.1_FP32`

+**Convert and Optimize a Neural Network Model (from Caffe)**

-3. Use the Model Optimizer to convert an FP32 SqueezeNet Caffe model into an optimized Intermediate Representation (IR):
+Use the Model Optimizer to convert an FP32 SqueezeNet Caffe model into an optimized Intermediate Representation (IR):

     `python3 /opt/intel/openvino/deployment_tools/model_optimizer/mo.py --input_model ~/Desktop/Data/models/Caffe/squeezenet1.1/squeezenet1.1.caffemodel --data_type FP32 --output_dir .`

+**Prepare the Data (Media) or Dataset**

+NOTE: In this case, it's just a single image.

-4. Copy the labels file to the same location as the IR model.
+1. Copy the labels file to the same location as the IR model.

     `cp ~/openvino_models/ir/public/squeezenet1.1/FP16/squeezenet1.1.labels .`

-    - Tip: The labels file contains the classes used this squeezenet model.
-If this file is in the same directory as the model, the inference results will show text in addition to confidence percentages.
+    - Tip: The labels file contains the classes used this SqueezeNet model.
+    - If it's is in the same directory as the model, the inference results will show text in addition to confidence percentages.

-5. Copy a sample image to the release directory.
+2. Copy a sample image to the release directory.
 You will use this with your optimized model:

     `sudo cp /opt/intel/openvino/deployment_tools/demo/car.png  .`

+**Run the Sample Application**

-6. Once your setup is complete, you're ready to run a sample application:
+1. Once your setup is complete, you're ready to run a sample application:

     `cd  ~/inference_engine_samples_build/intel64/Release`

     `./classification_sample_async -i car.png -m ~/squeezenet1.1_FP32/squeezenet1.1.xml -d CPU`

-7. Note: you can usually see an applications help information (parameters, etc.) by using `-h`.
+2. Note: you can usually see an applications help information (parameters, etc.) by using `-h`.

     `./classification_sample -h`